Do you want to make a Dollar Tree snowman wreath? I have not only 1 but 2 easy versions to share with you!

 Spray paint the wreaths – I used silver paint.

 Use floral wire or something else you might have to tie the wreaths together.

 Use some additional accessories to decorate your snowman.
-I used hat I found at Dollar Tree in the ornament section, and some berries from a branch from Dollar tree that had a clip on it.
+I used a hat I found at Dollar Tree in the ornament section and some berries from a branch from Dollar tree that had a clip on it.

-I glued the hat onto the top, and broke the branches apart and glued them in different spots of the wreath.
+I used my hot glue gun and glued the hat onto the top, broke the branches apart, and glued them in different spots of the wreath.